vain0x/milone-lang/README.md

 ## Development

+Work in the `boot` directory.

+Scripts are written for `bash` because I use a Ubuntu desktop for development.
+These scripts might work on Windows Subsystem Linux or macOS (not tried).

 ### Dev: Prerequisites

 - Install .NET Core SDK [2.1 LTS](https://dotnet.microsoft.com/download/dotnet-core/2.1)
 - Install [F#](http://ionide.io/#requirements) 4.1 tools

-### Dev: Tasks

-[task](./boot/task) provides a set of testing scripts.
-Run in the `boot` directory.

-- It's written for `bash` because I'm using a Ubuntu desktop for development.
-It might work on Windows Subsystem Linux or macOs (not tried).

-To execute integration tests, run `./task integ-all`.

 ### Dev: Testing